alanhovorka/astronomer_bear_watchface/README.md

 # Astronomer Bear Watchface for Pebble watches
 Astronomer Bear thinks he knows the secrets of time and space.
-He delivers them to your Pebble every hour on the hour.
+He delivers them to your Pebble every hour on the hour. **This is a WIP**

 * Astronomer Bear illustration by [Stacie Kammerling](https://www.staciekammerling.com/).
 Her [Twitter](https://twitter.com/Stacie_kam).